Tetramer assay

-A tetramer assay (also known as a tetramer stain) is a procedure that uses tetrameric proteins to detect and quantify T cells that are specific for a given antigen within a blood sample.
+A tetramer stain is a flow cytometry procedure that uses tetrameric proteins to detect and quantify T cells that are specific for a given antigen within a sample (e.g. blood, CSF).
 The tetramers used in the assay are made up of four major histocompatibility complex (MHC) molecules, which are found on the surface of most cells in the body.
-MHC molecules present peptides to T-cells as a way to communicate the presence of viruses, bacteria, cancerous mutations, or other antigens in a cell.
-If a T-cell's receptor matches the peptide being presented by an MHC molecule, an immune response is triggered.
-Thus, MHC tetramers that are bioengineered to present a specific peptide can be used to find T-cells with receptors that match that peptide.
+Cells produce MHC molecules containing peptides as a way to display the products those cells are making.
+One important function of MHC presentation is to communicate the presence of viruses, bacteria, cancerous mutations, or other antigens in a cell.
+If a T cell receptor recognises the peptide being presented by an MHC molecule, expansion of that T cell occurs.
+MHC tetramers are bioengineered to present a specific peptide that can be used to identify T cells with receptors that match that peptide.

-The tetramers are labeled with a fluorophore, allowing tetramer-bound T-cells to be analyzed with flow cytometry.
-Quantification and sorting of T-cells by flow cytometry enables researchers to investigate immune response to viral infection and vaccine administration as well as functionality of antigen-specific T-cells.
+Tetramers are labeled with a fluorophore, allowing tetramer-bound T cells to be analyzed with flow cytometry.
+Quantification and sorting of T-cells by flow cytometry enables researchers to investigate immune response to e.g viral infection and vaccine administration as well as functionality of antigen-specific T cells.
 Generally, if a person's immune system has encountered a pathogen, the individual will possess T cells with specificity toward some peptide on that pathogen.
-Hence, if a tetramer stain specific for a pathogenic peptide results in a positive signal, this may indicate that the person's immune system has encountered and built a response to that pathogen.
+If a tetramer stain specific for a pathogenic peptide (e.g. the Influenza virus A nucleoprotein (NP)) is positive, this indicates expansion of influenza A virus specific T cells in the subject.